'Risk! Risk anything! Care no more for the opinion of others ... Do the hardest thing on earth for you. Act for yourself. Face the truth.'

 Katherine Mansfield is New Zealand’s most internationally famous author.
 She was a writer of short stories, poetry, letters, journals and reviews, and changed the way the short story was written in the English language.
 She was a rebel and a modernist who lived her short life of 34 years to the full.
 Her life spanned a time when gender roles for women underwent a radical change.

 Katherine Mansfield was among an emerging female professional class and saw herself as a writer first, a woman second.
-For more information about Katherine Mansfield, please visit our Resources page.
+Links to articles and other relevant information can found under 'Links to Resources' on our Resources page.

 Above image: Katherine Mansfield, 1916.
 Photographer unknown.
 Ref: 1/2-002594-F, Alexander Turnbull Library.

-‘I am also so supremely afraid of appearing ridiculous – the feeling is fostered by Oscar, who was so absolutely the essence of savoir faire.
+‘I am also so supremely afraid of appearing ridiculous...
 I like to appear in any society – entirely at my ease – conscious of my own importance, which in my estimation is unlimited, affable and very receptive.
 I like to appear slightly condescending, very much of le grand monde.’

 Kathleen Mansfield Beauchamp was born on 14 October 1888 at Wellington, New Zealand, in a small wooden house on Tinakori Road in Thordon.
 She found the confines of colonial Edwardian life stifling and sought inspiration for a new way of living in the writings of Oscar Wilde and other decadents.